 Life Begins in Water

-We will begin the day with a special introduction to Cache Creek by Wintun/Maidu Cultural Practitioner Diana Almendariz.
-Diana is an expert in the eco-cultural uses of tule and its essential role in a thriving marsh economy.
+We began the day with a special introduction to Cache Creek by Wintun/Maidu Cultural Practitioner Diana Almendariz.
+Diana is an expert in the traditional eco-cultural uses of tule and its essential role in a thriving marsh economy.

-UC Davis Invertebrate Specialist Dr. Geoff Attardo will lead us to the edge of Cache Creek to collect water samples.
-We will use microscopes to examine the tiny organisms that are key to a clean, healthy environment.
+UC Davis Invertebrate Specialist Dr. Geoff Attardo led us to the edge of Cache Creek to collect water samples.
+We used microscopes to examine the tiny organisms that are working 24-7 to clean the water and maintain a healthy environment.

 Event Sponsors